 You can improve your driving record by trying a few things.

-First, check your driving record and make sure it’s accurate.
+1. Check your driving record and make sure it’s accurate.
+Request a copy of your record from your insurance company or the DMV.
 Work to correct any errors you find.
+Do this right away.
 This is your best bet.

-Second, always drive safely and obey all traffic rules.
+2. Always drive safely and obey all traffic rules.
 Just one speeding ticket can make your insurance rates jump up significantly.
-Prevention is the key.
+Safe driving is the key.

-Third, if you do get a speeding ticket or other violation, and you think it was unfair, you can fight it.
+3. If you do get a speeding ticket or other violation and you think it was unfair, you can fight it.
 This can prevent it from going on your record.
+Fill out the “request for a hearing” option on the speeding ticket which will get you a court date to fight the ticket.
+For anything that ends up on your record that seems like an error, fill out a dispute form with the DMV.

-Third, think about taking a defensive driving course.
-In some states this can help.
+4. Think about taking a defensive driving course.
+In some states, this can help

 Resources & Methodology